On Risk and Time Pressure: When to Think and When to Do: Analysis

 To satisfy this property, \eqref{eq:gamme_evol} has to change signs during the doing interval from negative to positive as $\tau$ increases; thus, \eqref{eq:gamme_evol} has to cross zero from below.
 Formally, the agent's relative preference must attain an interior minimum during the doing interval.
 Economically, this implies that an increase in the time remaining---while the agent is pulling the doing arm---must change its effect on the relative preference: from pushing the agent further toward the doing arm to pushing her back toward the thinking arm.
 At such a minimum, the three effects must exactly balance each other.
 In particular, the positive deadline effect must be compensated for by the sum of the payoff-on-arrival and effort-to-arrival effects.

 Observe that the deadline effect declines as the time remaining increases, $V''(\tau)<0$.
 Thus, time pressure becomes less of a consideration in the agent's decision.
 One force pulling the agent to the thinking arm becomes weaker as $\tau$ increases.
 Recall that the supposed strategy requires the relative preference to attain an interior minimum.
 For this to occur, the payoff-on-arrival and effort-to-arrival effects combined (i) must pull the agent sufficiently toward the doing arm to compensate for the deadline effect and (ii) must evolve sufficiently in favor of the thinking arm to dominate the decline in the deadline effect.
 However, both properties can never be satisfied simultaneously if the decline in the deadline effect is sufficiently strong.
 In particular, they cannot be satisfied if $V(\tau)$ is sufficiently concave: $-V''(\tau)\geq p_\tau \lambda V'(\tau)$.
-Thus, any doing period is either preceded or succeeded by a thinking period but not both.\footnote{For the special case $\mu>\bar{p} \lambda$, observe that the effort-to-arrival effect is always positive.
+Thus, any doing period is preceded or succeeded by a thinking period but not both.\footnote{For the special case $\mu>\bar{p} \lambda$, observe that the effort-to-arrival effect is always positive.
 Moreover, the payoff-on-arrival effect has to be negative, $V(\tau)<B$, in any doing period that succeeds a thinking period.
 Thus, \eqref{eq:gamme_evol} increases in the time remaining only if $V'(\tau) + \lambda p_\tau V(\tau)$ increases.
 Given our concavity assumption, this is not the case.
 Hence, \eqref{eq:gamme_evol} is nonincreasing and $y_\tau$ concave.}

 Intuitively, the agent will not think twice because of the following observation: If the agent, at some point, finds the switch \emph{doing $\rightarrow$ thinking} optimal, then she cannot have found the switch \emph{thinking $\rightarrow$ doing} optimal when she had more time remaining.
 To see this, note that at the switch \emph{doing $\rightarrow$ thinking}, the deadline effect must be weak because the agent found it optimal to do \emph{before} that switch.
 However, as we move backward in time, i.e., increase the time remaining, the deadline effect weakens.
-If it weakens sufficiently fast, then the agent is pulled more toward doing, the further away the deadline is.
+If it weakens sufficiently fast, the agent is pulled more toward doing, the further away from the deadline.
 Thus, it is never optimal for the agent to think twice.
-We provide and interpret examples that satisfy this property in \Cref{ssub:examples}.
+The examples introduced in \Cref{ssub:examples} all satisfy this property.

 \cref{lem:ded} therefore follows from these two observations: (i) the agent never returns to the thinking arm and (ii) a Hail Mary is inevitable once the agent runs out of time, which delivers \cref{lem:ded}.
 Either the agent starts with the Hail Mary or has at most one thinking period that precedes the Hail Mary period.